vcokltfre/ivm/README.md

 Removes the top value from the stack.

+### `FREE` - `0x07`

+Free a variable from memory.
+The next byte indicates the length of the variable name, followed by the variable name itself.

 ### `ADD` - `0x10`

 Adds the top two values on the stack and pushes the result back onto the stack.